apache/camel/MIGRATION.md

 The annotation `org.apache.camel.language.XPath` has been moved to `org.apache.camel.language.xpath.XPath` and in the `camel-xpath` JAR.

 The exception `org.apache.camel.builder.xml.InvalidXPathExpression` has been renamed to `org.apache.camel.language.xpath.InvalidXPathException` and in the `camel-xpath` JAR.

+The annotation `org.apache.camel.language.Bean` has been moved to `org.apache.camel.language.bean.Bean` and in the `camel-bean` JAR.

 #### camel-test